 Special Requirements for the Degree of Chemical Engineer.
-Students admitted to work for the degree of Chemical Engineer are required to take placement examinations in engineering thermodynamics of one-component systems, the unit operations of chemical engineering, and either physical chemistry or industrial chemistry.
-See pages 190, 222.
+Students admitted to work for the degree of Chemical Engineer are required to take placement examinations.
+See pages 185, 220.

 Special Requirements for the Degree of Electrical Engineer.
-To be recommended for the degree of Electrical Engineer the applicant must pass the same subject requirements as listed for the doctor's degree on page 191, except that a grade of D in Ph 131 is acceptable.
+To be recommended for the degree of Electrical Engineer the applicant must pass the same subject requirements as listed for the doctor's degree on page 186, except that a grade of D in Ph 131 is acceptable.